About the series

 There is widespread evidence demonstrating the relationship between the health and wellbeing of an individual and the environments in which they are born, grow, live, work and age.
 Factors such as employment, housing, education and social support can work to strengthen or destabilise the health of people and their communities.
 These factors are referred to as the social determinants of health (SDoH).

 In partnership with Health Justice Australia and Social Futures, the Social Determinants of Health Webcast Series aims to create a shared language around SDoH.
-Each webcast was filmed from a state-of-the-art studio in Sydney and feature five expert panellists.
+Each webcast was filmed from a state-of-the-art studio in Sydney and features five expert panellists.
+Slides support the interactive discussions.

 The series outlined the theory behind SDoH (Webcast 1) and then contextualised them in the detail of factors such as